 Near Redon, the Breton Nominoe triumphed in a ball battle against Charles the Bald’s Carolingian army.
 This loss meant the end of the king’s attempt to conquer Brittany.
 Brittany broke away from the monarchy and established its own government.
 It would remain so for nearly 7 centuries.

-April 10, 879 – Death of Louis II the Stammerer
+April 10, 879 – Death of Louis the Stammerer

 After a long illness, the 33-year-old monarch of West Francia passed away at Compiègne.
-King of France for only 16 short months, Louis II the Stammerer was also known as King Louis II the Lazy.
+King of France for only 16 short months, Louis the Stammerer was also known as King Louis II the Lazy.
 Louis III and Carloman, two of his sons, would go on to rule as monarchs of Neustria and Aquitaine, respectively.

-November 28, 885 – Beginning of the siege of Paris by the Normans
+November 28, 885 – Beginning of the Siege of Paris by the Normans

 Parisians had been fending off the Vikings since the mid-9th century, who were not afraid to ravage the city as they did in 856.
 The Normans tried something new this time around and laid siege to the city.
 Because of Eudes, Paris was able to hold out for over two years.
 It wasn’t until Charles the Fat paid a huge ransom that fighting stopped.

-January 13, 888 – Death of King Charles III, the Fat
+January 13, 888 – Death of Charles the Fat

 July 20, 911 – Treaty of Saint-Clair-sur-Epte